ahakola/qwsv/README.md

 * **Map checksums** checks the map file on the server with the one client uses on client connect.
 If the clients map has hacked textures, removed walls or waterhack then client is disconnected.

    `sv_mapcheck 1`

+* **Announce server** to the master server lists so all the "relevant" softwares like *GameSpy* and *The All-Seeing Eye* for example can find your server and you get more players.
+You can add as many master servers as you want separated by space.
+QuakeServers.net for example has listed some master servers on their site (https://www.quakeservers.net/quakeworld/master_servers/).

+   `setmaster master.server1.com:27000 server2.net:27000 123.123.123.123:27000`
+   `setmaster master.quakeservers.net:27000`